-CLEARANCES · Members are required to submit to and pass a background and fingerprint check.
-MEETINGS • Regular Board meetings are normally held the 1st and 3rd Monday of every month, starting at 5:15pm.
+CLEARANCES · Members are required to submit to and pass a background and fingerprint check. · Regular Board meetings are normally held the 1st and 3rd Monday of every month, starting at 5:15pm.
 "Special" meetings and Work Sessions are scheduled as needed, normally at 5:15pm, however, daytime (8am-5pm) hours may be necessary.
-STIPEND · Members receive a stipend for Regular and "Special" meetings only.
+STIPFND · Members receive a stipend for Regular and "Special" meetings only.
 Miss Salt River Committee (3) Board Member Positions Available (All may apply.)
+Qualifications:

-Qualifications: Chairperson and Vice-Chairperson must be enrolled members of the Salt River Pima-Maricopa Indian Community All remaining Committee members must be enrolled in a federally recognized tribe.
+Chairperson and Vice-Chairperson must be enrolled members of the Salt River Pima-Maricopa Indian Community All remaining Committee members must be enrolled in a federally recognized tribe.
 All members of the Miss Salt River Pageant Committee must submit to and successfully pass a background check and drug test, including random drug testing as conducted by the Salt River Pima-Maricopa Indian Community.
 All members must possess a valid Arizona driver's license and maintain adequate automobile insurance as required by the State of Arizona and must be insurable under the risk management standards of the Salt River Pima-Maricopa Indian Community.
-Duties: The Miss Salt River Pageant Committee shall assist the reigning Jr. Miss Salt River and Miss Salt River in participating in events and in representing the Salt River Pima-Maricopa Indian Community.
+The Miss Salt River Pageant Committee shall assist the reigning Jr. Miss Salt River and Miss Salt River in participating in events and in representing the Salt River Pima-Maricopa Indian Community.
 Such duties shall include: Identify and schedule events for participation.
 Chaperone, when available, Jr. Miss Salt River and Miss Salt River to local and out-of-state events Prepare and conduct active recruitment for the positions of Jr. Miss Salt River and Miss Salt River.
 Actively recruit volunteers to participate in meetings and events.
 Actively seek funding and scholarship resources.
 Other duties necessary as a MSRP committee member.
-Terms:

-The Miss Salt River Pageant Committee members serve a 2-year term.
+Terms: The Miss Salt River Pageant Committee members serve a 2-year term.
 Meetings: Attend monthly, regular, and special meetings as necessary.

-Law Enforcement

-(1) Community Member - Salt River

-Commission

-Seeking Applicants for:
+Must be willing to help during pageant week.
+Knowledge of the Pima and Maricopa cultures Law Enforcement Commission Seeking Applicants for: